 | Use in Initial vs Subsequent Therapy|

-Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate ritonavir-boosted saquinavir, in combination with specified nucleoside analogue backbones, as "regimens that may be acceptable but should be used with caution" in initial treatment, based on convenience and toxicity considerations.
-The guidelines classify unboosted saquinavir as "not recommended."
+Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services classify ritonavir-boosted saquinavir as "not recommended as initial therapy," based on pill burden and toxicity considerations.
 Because of poor efficacy, saquinavir tablets and hard-gel capsules should not be used as a sole protease inhibitor at any time.

 Failure of a regimen containing saquinavir may decrease the likelihood that subsequent protease inhibitor-containing regimens will succeed (see "Resistance," below).